 Sally Field’s win was a surprise — even if a "safe" one.
 (When discussing the ever-more mainstream NYFCC, no Steven Spielberg movie win could be considered a surprising surprise.)
 This awards season’s favorites for Best Supporting Actress are Anne Hathaway for Les Misérables (and The Dark Knight Rises), and Amy Adams for The Master (and possibly On the Road and Trouble with the Curve).
 In fact, Hathaway did get close to winning on the first ballot, but eventually fell behind after successive voting rounds.

 Sally Field had one previous New York Film Critics win: Best Actress for Martin Ritt’s 1979 drama Norma Rae, which also earned her a Best Actress Oscar.
 By the way, Field’s NYFCC "victory gap," is the longest ever among actresses: 33 years.
 The previous record holder was Julie Christie: 32 years between Darling (1965) and Afterglow (1997), both in the Best Actress category.
 Yet, Christie retains the record for longest NYFCC "victory span" among actresses, from Darling to her Best Actress Award for Away from Her (2007) — 42 years.

 Jessica Chastain Zero Dark Thirty photo: Columbia Pictures.

-["New York Film Critics Awards: Zero Dark Thirty" continues on next page.
+["New York Film Critics Awards: Zero Dark Thirty" continues on the next page.
 See link below.]